What the Autumn Budget 2025 means for HR leaders

 Employment costs are rising.
 Compliance is getting more complex.
 Your people need more support.
 Here's what changed on November 26th, what's likely to change in 2026, and what works when budgets are tight.

-• Changes already in effect from the November Budget
+• Changes already in effect from the November budget

 • What's likely to change in 2026